WWDCNotes/Content/content/contributors/ATahhan.md

 ---
-title: Ammar Altahhan
+title: Ammar AlTahhan
 ---
-[Ammar Altahhan][twitter] A Software Engineer passionate about iOS development.
-Part-time iOS development teacher, and I'm loving every single moment doing it.
+[Ammar AlTahhan][twitter] A software engineer with a good knowledge in iOS, web development as well as graphics, UI and UX design.
+Teaching iOS passionately.
+Deeply interested in CI/CD and faster deployment processes.

 [twitter]: https://twitter.com/atahhan_